cosmos/sdk-tutorials/README.md

         description: All you need for the hands-on sections
         url: /course-ida/setup.html
         order: 1
-      - title: Running a Node, API, and CLI
+      - title: Run a Node, API, and CLI
-        description: Interacting with a Cosmos SDK chain through simapp
+        description: Interact with a Cosmos SDK chain through simapp
         url: /academy/3-running-a-chain/node-api-and-cli.html
         order: 2
       - title: Ignite CLI